Last Updated August 22, 2019: Here are answers to frequently asked questions about our fourth game, Hades!

 How long has Hades been in development?

 We got to work on Hades less than a month after our previous game, Pyre, launched on July 25, 2017.
 Each time we’ve completed a project, we’ve found ourselves eager to dive into something new.
-This time around, we wanted to make something that combined aspects of all the best ideas we’d picked up over the course of working on our three previous games: the immediacy and accessibility of Bastion, the rich atmosphere and combat depth of Transistor, and the big and colorful cast of characters and forward-moving story structure in Pyre.
+This time around, we wanted to make something that combined aspects of all the best ideas we’d picked up over the course of working on our three previous games, as well as delve into Early Access development for the first time.

 Hades is also our first game adapted from an existing mythology -- the world of Greek myth.
 We felt we had a unique perspective on this theme, and saw the adaptation process as a new and exciting creative opportunity to explore.
 Our take on Greek mythology assumes no prior knowledge of the subject.
 Yet, those familiar with Greek myth should find our take on it to be true to the spirit of the source material, from Homer to Hesiod.
 Greek myth comes from stories of ancient gods and heroes filtered through new points of view; we’re excited to share ours.